tanyaweaver/python-dev-accelerator/source/assignments/day03/learning_journal_2.rst

             db.cursor().execute("DROP TABLE entries")
             db.commit()

-Again, you won't want to use my name for your database connection.
-Please use the name of whatever user you have for connecting to your database.

-Also, notice that you've specified a different ``dbname`` from the one in your ``journal.py`` file.
-You don't want to wreck your local development database by testing, so you'll want a different one to test on.
+**Notes**

+* Remember to use the correct name for the user, mine is just an example.
+* Notice that you'll be using a different ``dbname`` for testing.
+This prevents overwriting data you might want to save.

 Take a moment to create that new database: